 1.1 Bryn Tirion Hall is an Independent Residential Care Home, which is part of the QEwC Ltd group.
-The Registered Manager of the service is Roger Chadwick, who has eighteen years' experience of working within residential child care and the Responsible Individual is Natalie Fletcher, who has twenty-two years' experience of working within the care sector.
-Bryn Tirion Hall has an on-site education facility attached to the home and we aim to provide residential placements for up to ten young people, from the ages of 7 to 18 years with emotional and behavioural difficulties (EBD), social difficulties (SEMH), mental health problems, moderate learning difficulties (MLD) and young persons on the Autistic spectrum.
-Bryn Tirion Hall seeks to provide an effective and supportive home, to ensure a safe and nurturing environment where young people can develop, enabling them to deal with past and present difficulties.
+The Care Home Manager of the service is Roger Chadwick, who has twenty years' experience of working within residential child care and the Responsible Individual is Natalie Fletcher, who has twenty-four years' experience of working within the care sector.
+We aim to provide residential placements for up to fourteen young people, from the ages of 7 to 18 years who have experienced Adverse Childhood Experiences (ACE's) and display emotional and behavioural difficulties (EBD), social difficulties (SEMH), mental health problems, moderate learning difficulties (MLD) and young persons on the Autistic spectrum.
+Bryn Tirion Hall seeks to provide an effective and supportive home, to ensure a safe and therapeutically nurturing environment where young people can develop, enabling them to deal with past and present difficulties.
 It is our firm belief that all young people deserve the highest standard of care and education.

 1.2 The home admits young people countrywide.
-The young people usually have Statements of Special Educational Needs that are related to their emotional, social, educational and behavioural difficulties.
-The staffing structure comprises of residential support workers, teaching staff and auxiliary staff who work within an agreed rota to meet the operational needs of the home and school.
-This is supported by a team of specifically recruited sessional professionals.
+The young people usually have Statements of Special Educational Needs (Wales) or Educational Health Care Plans (England) that are related to their emotional, social, educational and behavioural difficulties.
+The staffing structure comprises of therapeutically trained Residential Care Practitioners and auxiliary staff who work within an agreed rota to meet the operational needs of the home.
+This is supported by a team of specifically recruited Therapeutic professionals.

-1.3 At Bryn Tirion Hall, we operate family style accommodation, where young people are encouraged to recognise their difficulties and improve their patterns of behaviour.
+1.3 At Bryn Tirion Hall, we operate family style accommodation across our units, where young people are encouraged to recognise their difficulties and improve their patterns of behaviour.
 The social development of the young people is encouraged by the provision of appropriate social and leisure activities, both within the home and the local community.
 Young people's rights are respected and safeguarded and the responsibilities of parents and carers are recognised.
-The staff work in partnership with both young people, their parents/carers and placing authorities to ensure high standards of care and support.
+The staff work in partnership with both young people, their parents/carers, placing authorities and therapeutic practitioners to ensure high standards of care and support.

-1.4 We appreciate that each young person brings with them their own unique life experiences and as such we aim to provide each individual the opportunity to learn and grow through a tailored programme.
-We provide a safe and nurturing environment based on thoughtful processes, supported throughout by dedicated teams of professionals and a strong culture of multidisciplinary working.
+1.4 We appreciate that each young person brings with them their own unique life experiences and potential historic trauma and as such we aim to provide each individual the opportunity to learn and grow through a tailored programme.
+We provide a safe and therapeutically nurturing environment based on thoughtful processes, supported throughout by dedicated teams of professionals and a strong culture of multi-disciplinary working.

-1.5 We have access to therapeutic facilities that can be created to support the development and progression of young people.
-These additional support packages are created on an individual basis and in conjunction with the placement plan and any objectives identified within.
+1.5 We have full access to therapeutic practitioners who work directly with the child and support the team in order to support the development and progression of young people.
+These additional support packages are created on an individual basis and in conjunction with the child's personal plan / placement plan and any objectives identified within.
 There is a holistic approach to our work with individuals and a tailored service is provided to suit identified needs.